CHTC/chtc-website-source/_uw-research-computing/scaling-htc.md

 1.  **Run test jobs:** You should run set of test jobs (anywhere from 10-2000 jobs) outside CHTC before submitting your full workflow.
 To do this, take a job submission that you know runs successfully on CHTC.
-Then add the following options in the submit file + submit the test jobs:
+Add the following options in the submit file and submit the test jobs:

     ``` {.sub}